tundish/theatre_of_spud/tos/dlg/act03/message.rst

 [PLAYER]_

     It's Mikey.
+He's going to the football as well.

 [EDWARD]_

-    Spud.
+    That's disappointing.
+Very disappointing.

+    Of all the people to lose.
+Bluntschli.

 [PLAYER]_

+    Should we call it off do you think?

+[EDWARD]_

+    Never.
+Where's Spud?

+[PLAYER]_

+    Bluntschli and the Officer.
 It's a lot to ask.
-Spud is quite shy.

 [EDWARD]_

     But, as 'tis, we cannot miss him.
     He serves in offices that profit us.

+    Go now, |PLAYER| and tell him to get ready.

 .. property:: SPUD.state tos.mixins.types.Significance.indicate